 TLA welcomes and encourages visitors both from within and outside of our school community to our school.
-However, in order to assure the safety and well-being of all scholars and staff, all visitors - including parents/guardians - are required to sign in at the school office.
-Visitors in the classroom, including parents/guardians, must arrange the visit in advance with the classroom teacher.
+However, in order to assure the safety and well-being of all scholars and staff, all visitors - including parents/guardians - are required to show a valid ID and sign in at the school office.
+Visitors in the classroom, including parents/guardians, must arrange the visit in advance with administration.
 Certain restrictions may apply, such as special circumstances for public health and safety.

-During the beginning of school, it is critical for scholars to transition into their new setting, and parental presence in the classroom can sometimes slow this process.
-TLA asks parents/guardians to be sensitive to this and limit their time in the classroom.
+No classroom visits will be scheduled for the first several weeks of school to ensure scholars are able to transition into their new setting.
+We ask that all parents refrain from entering the school during this time unless they need to go to the office for official business.
 When observing in the classroom, parents/guardians are asked not to disrupt the education of their scholar, other scholars, or to attempt to conduct individual conversations with the teacher during instructional time.
 Parents/guardians who are disruptive to the educational process will be asked to leave.
 Please also have cell phones off while in the hallways and classrooms.
 This plan may be adjusted based on special public health and safety circumstances.